The State Government of Queensland: Intervene to lower the costs of home and building insurance in Queensland

 Waiting is simply not an option.
 The Insurance industry has proven itself unwilling and dysfunctional in its ability to manage risk, and more importantly, manage shortfalls in the industries competition landscape.

-In this election year I ask that all Queenslanders sign this petition so we can place our case for immediate action before our State and Federal Politicians who can do something about this.
-For immediate action I ask the following.
+I'm asking all Queenslanders to sign this petition so we can place our case for immediate action before our State and Federal Politicians who can do something about this.
+For immediate action I ask the following

 1) For the State Government to have independent research done to report on the true economic cost of these higher premiums including ascertaining how much Queenslanders are paying more that other states, and calculating how insurance costs have forced strata property values down.